Is A Degree In Politics Worth It?

 Graduates with a degree in political science have excellent employability prospects and transferable skills such as critical thinking, analysis, and communication that are highly valued by employers across different sectors.

-While salary expectations may vary depending on the chosen career path after graduation, a degree can help graduates secure higher-paying positions with greater potential for growth and advancement.
+While salary expectations may vary depending on the chosen career path after graduation, a degree can help graduates secure higher-paying positions with greater potential for growth.

 Political science degrees can open up many career prospects.
 Jobs in government, public policy, law, diplomacy, and other related fields are open to graduates with a political science degree.

 Social issues can be addressed in political science careers.
-Employers across industries value the transferrable skills learned during the degree programme, such as critical thinking, analytical and research skills, communication, and writing.
+Employers across industries value the transferable skills learned during the degree programme, such as critical thinking, analytical and research skills, communication, and writing.

 Political science graduates work in many fields, not just politics or government.
 A political science degree is worth it if you want to work on important social issues and have a variety of career paths after graduation.